GieskerB/AspectCppLibrary/docs/generated_docs/stack_trace_ah.rst

 ``acp::trace`` (Attribute)
 --------------------------

-**Brief Description:** This attribute is used to mark functions that should be traced for stack traces.
+**Brief Description:** Triggers the appearance of a join point in the case of an uncaught exception in the stacktrace.

 **Detailed Description:**

-    This attribute is not necessary by default, since the aspect acts globally from the beginning.
+    Useless by default, since the aspect is applied to every join point by default.
-    But it can be used, if the developer wants to limit the stack trace to specific functions.
-    Then they have to disable the global pointcut first.

 .. _stack_trace_ah_build_msg: